gferreira/fb-variable-values/docs/pages/glyph-validator.md

 Glyph marks
 -----------

-Glyph test results are shown in the Gklyph View if the option *glyph marks* is activated.
+Labels for glyph test results are shown in the Glyph View if the option *glyph marks* is activated.

 ![]({{ site.url }}/images/GlyphValidator-2.png){: .img-fluid}